High-Altitude Fruit Gardening Made Simple

 Learn which fruit thrives at elevation—and how to grow it successfully above 3,000 feet.

 Growing fruit at elevation comes with unique challenges—from late spring frosts to intense sun and shorter growing seasons.
-The good news?
-With the right varieties and techniques, you can successfully grow fruit above 3,000 feet.

 Why Fruit Gardening Is Different at Altitude